electron/electron/docs/api/client-request.md

   with which the request is associated.
 Defaults to the empty string.
 The `session` option prevails on `partition`.
 Thus if a `session` is explicitly specified, `partition` is ignored.
+  * `useSessionCookies` Boolean (optional) - Whether to send cookies with this request from the provided session.
+This will make the `net` request's cookie behavior match a `fetch` request.
+Default is `false`.
   * `protocol` String (optional) - The protocol scheme in the form 'scheme:'.
 Currently supported values are 'http:' or 'https:'.
 Defaults to 'http:'.
   * `host` String (optional) - The server host provided as a concatenation of